Joao-VPS/personal-blog/README.md

  - Telefone: +55 (13) 99782-8999</p>

 ## English Translated Version
-Need to translate this :/
+I'm speak English too, but I need to finish the portuguese part to translate this :/